shrikantkalar023/learning-React-Native/README.md

 5. **StyleSheet**: validates the style properties. (didn't work when i tried this). _Recommended to define styles_ bsc of _optimizations_.

-6. When applying multiple styles, the last style will override the previous ones.
+6. When applying _multiple styles_, the _last style will override_ the previous ones.

 7. Width, Height numbers in styles are in _DIPs (Density Independent Pixels)_.
 By expressing the size in DIPs, the size will be almost the same on different devices.